 Landlords have the following rights in the state of North Carolina.
 The right to:

-- Screen prospective tenants who apply to live in their rental unit.
+- Screen prospective tenants who apply to live in their North Carolina rental space.

-- Charge tenants a security deposit as part of their move-in costs.
+- Charge a tenant a security deposits as part of their move-in costs.

 - Evict a tenant for violating the terms of the lease agreement.